Skip to main content

 Measuring Pediatric Wait Times for Surgeries

-Priority levels and target times for surgeries for pediatric patients (younger than 18) in Ontario are set by surgeons, specialists and health care administrators across the province, based on clinical evidence, to guide treatment decisions and improve patient access and outcomes.
+Priority levels and target times are determined by surgeons, specialists, and other health care providers, based on clinical evidence, to guide treatment decisions and improve patient access and outcomes.
+Pediatric patients (younger than 18) with emergency conditions (Priority 1) are seen immediately and are not included in wait times data.

-Pediatric wait times for surgeries in Ontario are measured in two wait periods.
-(Data excludes patients who did not have the surgery after their first appointment with a surgeon.)
+Pediatric wait times for surgeries in Ontario are measured for two wait periods: time from referral to first clinician appointment (Wait 1) and time from decision to surgery (Wait 2).
+Data excludes patients who did not have the surgery after their first appointment with a surgeon.

-Time to pediatric patient's first surgical appointment: How long pediatric patients waited from a surgeon or central intake office receiving the referral from the patient's family doctor, to the patient's first surgical appointment.
+Time from referral to first clinician appointment (Wait 1): How long pediatric patients waited from a surgeon or central intake office receiving the referral from the patients’ family doctor, to the patients’ first surgical appointment.

 Clinical description